TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- contains the forgotten viewable's content

 - we'll generalize later once images work

-- importing & using images in editor
-	- Simply... keep track of whatever we actually use
-		- Images dialog would simply show all used images
-		- We will anyway need this logic of traversing all ids
-	- Invariants will look like they are picking file paths really
-	- Makes no sense to always automatically import all loadables recursively from the folder
-		- E.g. because we don't always want all official images imported
-	- Or does it?
-		- if we do, though, merely adding and removing an image may result in an error in editor
-	- Importer window
-		- Unimported on filesystem
-			- Import next to each folder and file
-		- Imported
-			- shows how many flavours use an image
-			- Un-importing requires to delete all using flavours
-				- Which in turn requires deletion of entities with that flavour
-	- What if an image for which we've set some neon map values becomes unused?
-		- We don't remove it from loadables list.
-We simply add a "Remove" button next to it.

-- how do we reload viewables that will be stored in pool?
-	- do we simply compare object vectors?
-		- if order changes, that accounts for a change as well because ids must point to correct things
-		- do we need to compare whole pools or just objects?
-			- I guess pools because identity might've changed
-	- what about sparse pools?
-		- it won't have indirectors, so object vector check will be enough

 - sparse_pool implementation that avoids indirection?
 	- can have IDENTICAL interface as the pool